-

 Creating new Suppliers

-From the Inventory section in either Supplier Companies or Supplier Contacts click the button to add a new record.
+- From the Inventory section in either Supplier Companies or Supplier Contacts click the button to add a new record.

-Adding a new Supplier Company
+Create a new Supplier Company in Inventory

-Adding a new Supplier Contact
+Create a new Supplier Contact in Inventory

 The same way you can set a range of preferences for your customers, you can do the same with your Suppliers by adding details that will automatically flow through to Purchase Orders and Supplier Bills, such as: